 |Battery||3500mAh with 15W fast charging|

-At a time when the affordable segment is replete with flashy gradients, Samsung still manages to stand out with a few pleasant color options for Galaxy M40 – Sea Water Green and Midnight Blue color options.
-And if you ask us, the Sea Water Green variant looks just awesome!
+At a time when the affordable segment is replete with flashy gradients, Samsung still manages to stand out with a few pleasant color options for Galaxy M40 – Sea Water Green and Midnight Blue.
+And if you ask us, the Sea Water Green variant just looks awesome!

 The front of the M40 is dominated by an Infinity-O display, where the ‘O’ represents a punch hole.
 Samsung has managed a 91-percent screen to body ratio, and that makes Galaxy M40 quite manageable and handy.

-Flip the phone and you will notice that triple cameras stacked vertically at the top left corner, and bulging out a fair bit.
+Flip the phone and you will notice the triple cameras stacked vertically at the top left corner and bulging out a fair bit.
 The bulge makes top glass susceptible to scratches, and there’s no protective case in the box that could even out the hump.

-Talking about the scratches, the display has a layer of Corning Gorilla Glass 3 on top which isn’t the best but heck it is still better than no protection at all.
+Talking about the scratches, the display has a layer of Corning Gorilla Glass 3 on top which isn’t the best there is but heck it is still good enough to get the job done.
+There is no earpiece in the M40 as Samsung uses screen audio casting technology.

 Not all is hunky dory, though.
-The Galaxy M40 becomes the first Samsung phone to banish the 3.5mm audio jack.
+The Galaxy M40 will notoriously go down in history as the first Samsung phone to banish the 3.5mm audio jack.
 But I guess, the writing has been on the wall for a long time now.

 Samsung has for the first time introduced its infinity-O display under ₹20,000.
 The Galaxy M40 has a 6.3-inch screen which has FHD+ resolution amounting to 409 PPI.

-Unlike the Galaxy M30’s (review) AMOLED screen, Samsung has resorted to a more affordable TFT panel which clearly can’t really match the deep blacks of an OLED.
 Another drawback is that Samsung doesn’t offer color adjustment for its TFT displays and you’d be stuck with a cool (bluish) white point.
-Color presets are still reserved for AMOLED display phones.
+Color presets are still reserved for the company’s AMOLED display phones.

-Having said that, the Galaxy M40 display isn’t bad by any yardstick.
-It shows punchy colors, can achieve a maximum brightness of up to 480nits, and we quite liked the default calibration.
+Having said that, the Galaxy M40 display can’t be termed bad.
+It shows punchy colors, can achieve a maximum brightness of up to 480 nits, and we quite liked the default calibration.

 The One UI also has a dark mode and option to download high contrast theme which certainly brings the best out of the display here.